7bridges-eu/clj-odbp/README.md

 ### Types

-The following table shows how Clojure types maps to OrientDB types and viceversa.
+The following table shows how OrientDB types map to Clojure types and viceversa.

 | OrientDB      | Clojure                                                     |
 | :----         | :----                                                       |